janosgyerik/upvotejs/README.md

 Files:

-- `upvote.css` and `upvote.svg` are required for styling, and both must be in the same directory
+- `upvotejs.css` and `upvotejs.svg` are required for styling, and both must be in the same directory
-- `upvote.vanilla.js` is required for interactive use
+- `upvotejs.vanilla.js` is required for interactive use

 Create an Upvote widget controller using `Upvote.create`: